Blog

 Series B funding usually ranges from $10 million to $50 million or more, depending on your growth goals and market conditions.

-When a company reaches the Series C stage, it is ready for rapid growth.
+When a company reaches the Series C stage, we also refer to it as the expansion stage, because companies are now ready for rapid scaling.

 By this point, it has achieved success, and the new funding will help it create new products, enter new markets, and possibly acquire other startups.